-Grand Rapids Public Schools (GRPS) is Michigan’s fourth largest public school district and the second largest employer in the City of Grand Rapids, serving more than 17,000 students with 4,000 employees, including 1,400 dedicated teachers.
-The student population represents nearly 70 countries with 49 different languages spoken, creating a value-added educational experience and benefit that is above and beyond a basic education.
+GRPS is Michigan’s eighth-largest public-school district and the third-largest employer in the City of Grand Rapids, serving nearly 15,000 students with over 2,800 employees, including 1,084 dedicated teachers.
+The student population represents more than 80 countries with over 70 different languages spoken, creating a value-added educational experience and benefit that is above and beyond basic education.

 GRPS is also emerging as a leader in Michigan on consolidation and cost-sharing services.
-GRPS currently manages food services for East Grand Rapids Public Schools, Grand Rapids Christian Schools, Grand Rapids Child Discovery Center, and two Grand Rapids Catholic Schools; and public safety training for several public and private schools in the area.
+GRPS currently manages food services for East Grand Rapids Public Schools, Grand Rapids Christian Schools, Grand Rapids Child Discovery Center, and four parochial schools, and five charter schools; and public safety training for several public and private schools in the area.

 GRPS has also earned a reputation for its sound fiscal management and stewardship.
-Most recently, Standard & Poor’s and Moody’s improved the district’s bond rating from negative to stable.
+Standard & Poor’s and Moody’s improved the district’s bond rating from negative to stable.
 According to S&P, “The outlook revision is due to our view of the district’s improved reserve position and management’s ability to implement budgetary adjustments in response to declining enrollment and the uncertainty of state funding.”